-A newer and increasingly popular alternative in autologous (your own) reconstruction is breast reconstruction with fat grafting.
+Newer techniques such as autologous fat transfer, offer a less invasive way to correct breast asymmetry with more natural appearing results.
 Fat grafting is natural, flexible and versatile.
 It allows the plastic surgeon to gradually sculpt and reconstruct the breast to a natural looking shape and feel.
-Patients can expect breasts with a more natural look and feel.
 Like other reconstructive techniques, fat grafting is a staged procedure with results achieved over time.
 Fat is harvested from the abdomen, flanks and thighs and then is injected into the breasts through small incisions.
 This is an outpatient procedure, with each stage carried out every 3 to 6 months.
 The number of stages required for completion varies on an individual basis.
-Recovery time from each stage is typically less than one week with minimal down time from surgery.
 The results are long lasting and the patient also receives the added benefit of liposuction at the donor sites.
-This technique may be used for correction of deformities resulting from lumpectomy, as well as for post-mastectomy reconstruction.
-Studies suggest that fat graft injections may improve the quality and texture of radiated skin and provides an exciting new option for breast reconstruction.
-Our series continues next week.
-Click here if you missed Part 1.